Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-apps/app/_index.md

 ### Policy Decision Point (PDP)
 The Policy Decision Point is responsible for deciding if the requested operation is allowed.
 PDP looks at the rules defined for a given resource, and based on roles or other claims it decides if user or system is allowed to perform the request.
-Altinn Apps used Policy Decision Point in Altinn Platform solution
+Altinn Apps uses Policy Decision Point in Altinn Platform solution

 [Learn about Policy Decision Point in Altinn Platform](/../altinn-platform/pdp)

 ### Policy Information Point
 The Policy Information Point is used by PDP to gather information needed to perform the decision.
-Altinn Apps uses Policy Information Point in Altinn Platform
+Altinn Apps uses Policy Information Point in Altinn Platform to get information about resources and users/systems.

 [Learn about Policy Information Point in Altinn Platform](../altinn-platform/pip)

 ### Policy Administration Point
-The policy administration point is where the rules are defined.
-Altinn Apps used PAP from Altinn Platform and Altinn Studio
+The policy administration point is where the policy rules are defined.
+The policy for Apps are defined in Altinn Studio

 [Learn about Policy Administration Point in Altinn Platform](../altinn-platform/pap)